kubilaycitak/imdb_analysis/README.md

-# Data Engineering Masterclass Homework
+# IMDb Analysis on Shell

 ## Kullanim